Advait13/VerilogRTLDesignandSynthesisSky130/README.md

 1) Values of Leakage Power for all Gate transistions to a STD CELL (For our example above it is 2^5(inputs) = 32 Combinations)
 2) Area Value
 3) Power Port Information
-4) Describe Each Input
+4) Describe Each Input \n

--> Capacitance of each pin
+-Capacitance of each pin \n

--> Power of each pin
+-Power of each pin

--> Delay of each pin
+-Delay of each pin